semrush/intergalactic/website/docs/data-display/chart-controls/chart-controls.md

 You can collapse rows if necessary.

-Divide different controls or groups of controls with [Divider](/components/divider/) with the `--gray-200` color and `margin: 0px 16px`.
+Divide different controls or groups of controls with [Divider](/components/divider/) with the `--border-secondary` token for color and `margin: 0px 16px`.

 ![chart widget](static/widget-yes-no.png)